balena-io/docs/shared/general/persistent-storage.md

 #### balenaOS v2.12.0 and above

-Beginning with balenaOS v2.12.0, persistent storage is handled through [named volumes][multicontainer].
+Beginning with balenaOS v2.12.0, persistent storage is handled through [named volumes](/learn/develop/multicontainer/#named-volumes).
 The behavior is much the same as persistent storage on older host OS versions.
 In fact, for single-container fleets, the default `docker-compose.yml` sets up a `resin-data` named volume that links to a `/data` directory in the container.
 The only difference between this and earlier versions is that accessing this data via the host OS is done at `/var/lib/docker/volumes/<APP ID>_resin-data/_data`, rather than the `/mnt/data/resin-data/<APP ID>` location used with earlier host OS versions.

 Named volumes can be given arbitrary names and can be linked to a directory in one or more containers.
 As long as every release includes a `docker-compose.yml` and the volume name does not change, the data in the volume will persist between updates.